kylestratis/kylestratis.github.io/_posts/2016-12-19-hash-traversal-perl.md

 ## Flattening

-If `$value` is not a reference to a hash, then we're in our base case (you can expand the recursive case check to include arrays) - `$value` is an actual scalar value.
+If `$value` is not a reference to a hash, then we're in our base case (you can expand the recursive case check to include arrays, but I'll leave that as an exercise to the reader) - `$value` is an actual scalar value.

 {% highlight perl %}
 else {